About the Journal

-From Volume 81, BYBIL will be available as online only, print only, or combined print and online subscriptions from Oxford Journals.
-Combined and online subscriptions also provide full access to the archive back to 1996.
+BYBIL is available as online only, print only, or combined print and online subscriptions.
+Combined and online subscriptions provide full access to the archive back to 1996.

 To order copies of previous volumes of the yearbook, please visit http://www.oxfordjournals.org/our_journals/bybil/backissues/ or contact Journals Customer Services:

 +44 (0)1865 353907 telephone